pangmaowang/OneFlow/docs/architecture.md

 # Auto Boring Architecture Notes

 ## Overview
-- Browser extension built with Plasmo (Manifest V3) and React popup UI.
+- MV3 browser extension powered by Plasmo with a React popup front-end.
-- Automation layer defines reusable actions executed by the workflow manager.
+- Automation layer exposes composable actions orchestrated by the workflow manager.
-- Actions can consume cached state, user input, and page context passed in by the runner.
+- Workflows consume step-level config, shared context, and a cache for passing data between steps.
+- Output is persisted to IndexedDB-backed storage and surfaced in the popup + viewer tab.

 ## System Diagram
 ```mermaid